ramondelafuente/bref/docs/installation/aws-keys.md

----
-title: Creating AWS access keys
+# Creating AWS access keys
-introduction: How to create AWS access keys for Bref.
----

 To create AWS access key for Bref and the `serverless` CLI tool follow these steps: